Limited Company Loans

 Commercial loans secured on bricks and mortar

-If a business owner is taking out a loan personally secured on his or her main residence it is likely to be a regulated loan under the rules of the Financial Conduct Authority which seeks to protect consumers by, amongst other things, applying more rigorous affordability checks and an advised sales process.
-This may not suit some business owners so borrowing in the name of the business may open up more suitable options.
-Those that are not available to consumers which permit a more risk based approach to be taken by the lender and the borrower.
+If a business owner is taking out a loan personally secured on his or her main residence it is likely to be a regulated loan under the rules of the Financial Conduct Authority (FCA).
+The FCA seeks to protect consumers by, amongst other things, applying more rigorous affordability checks and an advised sales process.
+If also imposes high standards of ethical lending on both lenders and brokers it regulates.

 Unsecured business loan